Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 Well, it's Moriarty's maze.

-There is a trick- Bot can go through some of the walls present in the maze.
-But, how bot will find those walls ?
+There is a trick - Bot can go through some of the walls present in the maze.
+But, how will bot find those walls ?

 ArUco says hi!!

-AruCo will guide you along the way to solve the maze.
+ArUco will guide you along the way to solve the maze.

 <img src="Images/aruco_guide.jpg" width=600 height=300>

-**Blue line** in ArUco marker in "Image Window" is indicating that magic wall
+The **Blue line** in ArUco marker in "Image Window" is indicating that magic wall

 Execute ```rosrun aruco_detection detect_marker.py```.
 Open new terminal and execute ```roslaunch aruco_detection turtlebot3_teleop_key.launch``` to control bot.

 If you are curious about how these walls are created, don't worry.
 We will go deeper into these things in coming week.

-Now, go and Solve the maze. :)
+Now, go ahead and solve the maze. :)

 ### That's the end of Week 2!
 Cheers!